Back To Search Results

 Etiology

-Spider veins are the result of abnormalities in the horizontal vascular plexus of capillary loops in the skin and can have arterial or venous origins.[3]
-Venous spider veins are raised, blue or purple, and are often between 1mm and 3mm in diameter.
-In contrast, those originating from the arterial capillary loops are flat, appear pink or red with a diameter of 0.1mm-1.0mm.[4]
-In the legs, they are usually about 180 micrometers to 1mm deep in the skin and are composed of a feeder vessel and ectatic venous sprouts found in the reticular dermis.[5]
+Spider veins result from abnormalities in the horizontal vascular plexus of capillary loops in the skin and can have either arterial or venous origins.[3]
+Venous spider veins are raised, appear blue or purple, and typically measure 1 to 3 mm in diameter.
+In contrast, arterial spider veins (originating from the arterial capillary loops) are flat, appear pink or red, and range from 0.1 to 1 mm in diameter.[4]
+In the legs, these veins are usually located 180 μm to 1 mm deep within the skin, consisting of a feeder vessel and ectatic venous sprouts found in the reticular dermis.[5]

-The exact pathophysiology of spider veins remains unknown.
-Some theories have suggested that spider veins arise from varicose veins and are secondary to a similar mechanism of valvular incompetence in chronic venous disease.
-Interestingly, one study found that only 22.9% of patients with spider veins had evidence of venous incompetence.[6]
+The exact pathogenesis of spider veins is still unclear.
+Some theories suggest they may develop from varicose veins and are secondary to a similar mechanism of valvular incompetence seen in chronic venous disease or chronic venous insufficiency.
+However, a study found that only 22.9% of patients with spider veins showed evidence of venous incompetence.[6]

-Another theory by Goldman suggested that telangiectasias are the result of local anoxia, which causes inflammation of the endothelium and vascular neogenesis.[7]
-The pathophysiology may actually be a combination of factors with spider veins being on the milder side of the chronic venous insufficiency spectrum and varicose veins at the more severe end.
-Incompetent valves in the deep venous network allow retrograde blood flow, and eventually, blood pools in the small superficial vessels.
-The resultant inflammation and vascular neogenesis from local anoxia cause the small vessels to bulge and branch out, resulting in a spider-like appearance.
+Goldman proposed that telangiectasias result from local anoxia, leading to endothelial inflammation and vascular neogenesis.[7]
+The pathophysiology may involve multiple factors, with spider veins representing the milder side of the spectrum of chronic venous insufficiency and varicose veins at the more severe end.
+Incompetent valves in the deep venous network allow retrograde blood flow, causing blood to pool in the small superficial vessels.
+The resulting inflammation and vascular neogenesis from local anoxia cause these vessels to bulge and branch out, giving them a spider-like appearance.

 Epidemiology

-Some evidence suggests that smoking is linked to spider veins, and other studies have found that local trauma or a personal history of venous thromboembolism (VTE) increases the risk of developing spider veins in the affected limb.[11][12]
-Additional risk factors also include genetics and ethnicity, with 90% of people suffering from spider veins having a positive family history, and non-Hispanic whites are at higher risk.[13][14]
-Other factors predisposing patients to spider veins are the use of topical steroids or female hormones and low fiber diets.[15][16]
+Some evidence suggests that smoking is associated with spider veins, and other studies have found that local trauma or a history of venous thromboembolism increases the risk of developing spider veins in the affected limb.[11][12]
+Additional risk factors include genetics and ethnicity, with 90% of individuals with spider veins having a positive family history and non-Hispanic White people being at higher risk.[13][14]
+Other factors predisposing patients to spider veins are the use of topical steroids or female hormones and low-fiber diets.[15][16]

 History and Physical

-Spider veins are predominantly an aesthetic problem.
-One survey reported telangiectasias of the lower limb as the most concerning cosmetic problem for American women.[7]
-The majority of patients are asymptomatic; however, a minority of patients who do have symptoms often complain of burning, itching, pain, cramps, or leg fatigue.[7]
+Spider veins are primarily an aesthetic issue.
+A survey reported that telangiectasias of the lower limbs are considered the most concerning cosmetic problem for American women.[17]
+While most patients are asymptomatic, a minority may experience symptoms such as burning, itching, pain, cramps, or leg fatigue.[7]

-Patients may have one or more mentioned risk factors and could also have a history of chronic venous insufficiency (CVI), including varicose veins or venous eczema.
-On examination, spider veins can appear as thin blue, red, or purple vessels depending if they are arterial or venous in origin and can be raised or flat.
-They can form anywhere on the body and at any age, although the majority of patients develop spider veins on their legs and face.
+Patients may have one or more risk factors and a history of chronic venous insufficiency, including varicose veins or venous eczema.
+Physical examination may reveal spider veins that may be raised or flat and may appear as thin blue, red, or purple vessels, depending on whether they are arterial or venous in origin.
+Telangiectasia can form anywhere on the body and at any age, though most patients develop spider veins on their legs and face.

 Evaluation

-The diagnosis of spider veins is a clinical one based on history and examination.
-There are no lab tests that are useful in the diagnosis of spider veins.
-Imaging studies can be helpful in the mapping of the venous system if chronic venous insufficiency is suspected.
-These include duplex ultrasound, contrast venography, and magnetic resonance venography (MRV).
+The diagnosis of spider veins is primarily clinical.
+There are no laboratory tests useful for diagnosing spider veins.
+However, imaging studies can help map the venous system if chronic venous insufficiency is suspected.
+These studies include duplex ultrasound, contrast venography, and magnetic resonance venography.

-Spider veins feature on the Clinical, Etiological, Anatomical, and Pathological (CEAP) classification system of chronic venous disease, which describes seven categories (C0 –C7).[17]
+Spider veins are categorized in the Clinical, Etiological, Anatomical, and Pathological (CEAP) classification system for chronic venous insufficiency, which includes the following 7 categories: 0 through 6.[18]

-• C4 - Changes in the skin and subcutaneous tissue: pigmentation (C4a), eczema (C4a), lipodermatosclerosis (C4b) or atrophic blanche (C4b)
+• C4: Changes in skin and subcutaneous tissue, including pigmentation (C4a), eczema (C4a), lipodermatosclerosis (C4b), or atrophie blanche (C4b)

-Formally, the definition of telangiectasia is a confluence of dilated intradermal venules of less than 1mm in caliber.[17]
-Another classification by Redisch et al. describes four types of telangiectasias based on their clinical appearance:[18]
+Telangiectasia is defined as a confluence of dilated intradermal venules less than 1 mm in caliber.[18]
+Redisch and Pelzer further classified telangiectasias into the following 4 types based on their clinical appearance.[19]

-3. Arborizing (arranged like branches on a tree)
+• Arborizing: Arranged like branches on a tree

 Treatment / Management